PinewoodPip/lg2modding/docs/index.md

 You needn't to include assets of all types, however some require the use of others.
 Ships require Abilities, while Food and Upgrades require Boosts.

 Head over to one of the sections on the sidebar to get started!
-It's recommended to take a look at the (TODO: insert link) example mod as reference.
+It's recommended to take a look at the [example mod](example_mod.zip)  as reference.